joswayski/jiter-trigger-lambda-function-at-a-specific-time/README.md

 ### Steps

+1. Install dependencies

+   > npm i

-1. Deploy the lambda function
+2. Deploy the lambda function

 > cdk deploy

-2. Get your API key from [https://app.jiter.dev](https://app.jiter.dev)
+3. Get your API key from [https://app.jiter.dev](https://app.jiter.dev)

-3. Modify the `index.ts` file with your API key and destination URL
+4. Modify the `index.ts` file with your API key and destination URL

-4. Run the app to schedule your event
+5. Run the app to schedule your event
    > npx ts-node index.ts